fommil/fpmortals/manuscript/wip.md

   def foldr[A, B](fa: F[A], z: => B)(f: A => (=> B) => B): B = ...
   ...
 ~~~~~~~~

-which are elegant signatures for the more civilised hacker.

 ### Traverse